 ‘Tahoe Plane’ and Other Poetry by Neal Dachstadter The Society April 21, 2016 Beauty, Poetry 3 Comments Tahoe Plane On the above photo by M. Kirson Far above the lake I soared, Above the dock, above the shore, Above the rock, above the pine, Mid snowy cloud and engine whine.
 Below, the cafe – orange duck – Amid the forest, doe and buck, Composed in raw solemnity, Mt Rose and Squaw and Heavenly.
 I never left the alpine lake, Deft the mind me there to take, Cleft of thought, wherein me dwelling, Craft unwrought, therein propelling.
 Helm and Sea Photo by Hayden Hall I took the helm, I took to sea, To seek a realm where I could be, My ship was wrought mahogany, And wind was caught unbought and free.
 I glanced behind upon the shore, At places I’d behold no more, I traced a former path in time, I raced a storm, I sought a clime A clime of balm and fine of sand, Primeval palm and sea and strand, Green and sunny, gentle mount, Seen by none and fresh of fount.
 When bend of Earth I reached at length, Thin grew limb, and mind and strength, Yet when I sought the God above, Then strong grew thought and fraught with love.
 Tout le monde I heard them chant, [Tout le monde: “All the world” in French] Aei endeavor.
 Never can’t.
 [Aei: “Always” in Greek] Done my race, I made my place, And fired a kettle, in my shant.
 Wheeling stars above the isle, Sparkling on the ocean skin, Orion’s Dog and Gemini, Churning sea and turning sky.
 Fire and shant and bed and sea, Cheer my grant, my gladsome key, Brine horizon: hear my mirth, Line and bend of Ocean Earth.
 Sun and shant and meat and brew, None and Can’t defeat and strew, Moon and beach and bread and wine, Gloom impeach, and dread outshine.
 Hail Nimbus edged with haze and sheen, Ends a day, and tinged with green, Sage, and mild, and nice, a cloud, Ice of rage and wild enshroud.
 Neal Dachstadter was born in Georgia not too far from his family’s Hereford and Angus farm.
 He lived in Albany, Texas and Reno, Nevada before deploying as a Chaplain to Hawijah with the Oregon, Idaho and Montana National Guard in 2005.
 Neal is currently the “House Dad, Philosopher & Caretaker” of the Louisiana State Chapter of DKE in Baton Rouge.
-Featured Image: “Sunrise off Grand Manan” by William Bradford Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+Featured Image: “Sunrise off Grand Manan” by William Bradford NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 3 Responses Al April 22, 2016 https://www.youtube.com/watch?v=SEoV6lJzNI0 “Tahoe Plane” with Coldplay’s “Escapist” especially 2:37 ff Reply Pamela April 23, 2016 I thoroughly enjoyed reading “Helm and Sea.”
 It brought me back to the times I spent on Barnegat Bay on my mother’s boat.
 You captured the spirit and feel of life at sea.
 Reply Neal May 6, 2016 Say, Thanks Pamela.
 It’s a favorite of mine also.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.